 estimate the reduction in current offtake required;

-determine (to the extent visible to First Gas) whether any Shipper is exceeding its MHQ or MDQ and instruct any such Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;
+determine (to the extent visible to First Gas) whether any Shipper is exceeding its MHQ or MDQ and instruct any that Shipper (by means of an OFO if necessary) to reduce its offtake accordingly;

-curtail the use of Interruptible Capacity (if any) to the extent that would materially assist in relieving the Congestion; and
+curtail use of Interruptible Capacity (if any) to the extent that would materially assist in relieving the Congestion;

-re-allocate previously approved DNC in accordance with section 10.16.
+provide Supplementary Capacity in accordance with the relevant agreement (if any);

-During Congestion, First Gas will provide:

-DNC up to the lesser of a Shipper’s Approved NQ or Priority Rights (if any); and
+allocate a quantity of DNC to each Shipper equal to the lesser of that Shipper’s previous Approved NQ and the number of its Priority Rights; and

-Supplementary Capacity (if any) in accordance with the relevant agreement,

-before allocating, or re-allocating DNC pursuant to section 10.16.
+allocate a further quantity of DNC to each Shipper determined in accordance with section 10.4.

+The further quantities of DNC referred to in section 10.3(a)(v) and section 10.3(b)(vi) will be a Shipper’s Changed Provisional NQ divided by the sum of all Shippers’ Changed Provisional NQs multiplied by the remaining Available Operational Capacity (in each case).

 Interruptible Load

-First Gas will notify Shippers if it believes that, for any part of the Transmission System it may specify, Interruptible Load would be a useful Congestion Management measure and, if so, the aggregate amount required.
+First Gas will notify Shippers if it believes that, for a specified part of the Transmission System, Interruptible Load would provide a useful Congestion Management tool and, if so, the aggregate amount required.

-Following notification under section 10.8, each Shipper using the specified part of the Transmission System will use reasonable endeavours to ascertain whether, to provide any part of (or all of) the required Interruptible Load, any of its customers is willing to allow its Gas supply to become interruptible by First Gas.
+On receipt of a notice under section 10.5, each Shipper using the specified part of the Transmission System will promptly use reasonable endeavours to ascertain whether any of its customers (who must comply with section 10.8) would be willing to provide any part of the required Interruptible Load.

-The Shipper will notify First Gas if any of its customers (who must comply with section 10.13.) is willing to becoming an interruptible End-user, and provide such information as First Gas may require in relation to that End-user.
-Where First Gas considers that an End-user complies with its reasonable criteria (including those set out in section 10.11), it will use reasonable endeavours to negotiate an Interruptible Agreement with the Shipper in respect of that End-user.
+Each Shipper will notify First Gas if any of its customers is willing to provide Interruptible Load, and provide any other information in relation to those customer as First Gas may reasonably require.
+Where First Gas agrees that a customer is able to provide suitable Interruptible Load it will use reasonable endeavours to negotiate an Interruptible Agreement with the Shipper in respect of that customer.

-First Gas may set reasonable eligibility criteria which any End-user willing to be bound by an Interruptible Agreement must meet.
-Such criteria may vary depending on where First Gas requires Interruptible Load.
-Criteria considered reasonable will include that an End-user:
+First Gas will publish on OATIS reasonable eligibility criteria which an End-user willing to provide Interruptible Load must meet.
+The criteria may vary depending on where First Gas requires Interruptible Load and may include that an End-user:

-is (in First Gas’ opinion) located where its offtake (if curtailed) would be useful in relieving Congestion;
+is located where its offtake, if curtailed, would be useful in relieving Congestion;

-has normal daily offtake greater than [400] GJ;
+has normal daily offtake greater than 500 GJ;